JhOe1/JhOe1-Wazuh-Deployment-with-File-Integrity-Monitoring-FIM-Implementation-in-the-box-below/README.md

-Then I used the Wazuh dashboard using the IP address of the host machine  https://<wazuh-dashboard-ip> and inpp credentials:
+Then I accessed the Wazuh dashboard using the IP address of the host machine  https://<wazuh-dashboard-ip> and inpp credentials:

 Username: admin